frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

   - Blender isn't meant for working with spatially located or scaled data, so make sure you convert everything you want to work with to the same projection before you stuff it in.
 Blender is dimension naive and doesn't have the capability of doing conversions in real space.
 It operates on "blender units" and has its own relative scale system.

 - Clip to your AOI

+  - If your pixels/data don't go all the way to the edge of your file, Blender will try to render those boundaries and you'll get weird walls or other artifacts.

 - Resample DEM if you want to lower its resolution